Dallas Burn Injury Lawyers

 Who Is Responsible for Burn Injuries?

 This depends on the situation.
-For example, employers who fail to provide a safe work environment can be responsible for burn injuries caused by accidents they didn’t prevent.
-In other instances, a person who drives negligently and causes an accident can be liable for the burn injuries others suffer because of it.
+For example, employers who fail to provide a safe work environment can be responsible for burn injuries caused by workplace accidents they didn’t prevent.
+In other instances, a person who drives negligently and causes a car accident can be liable for the burn injuries others suffer because of it.

 What Do Burn Injury Lawsuits Help With?